Jiggy4/HCE-Emergency-Room-Visit-Reduction-Analysis/README.md

-# Project Architecture for Analyzing Emergency Room Visit Reduction and Food Insecurity in New England
+# Project Architecture for Health Care Economics: Emergency Room Visit Reduction Analysis

 ## Overview
-This project focuses on understanding the relationship between food insecurity and emergency room (ER) utilization across New England counties.
-The goal is to determine if psychosocial factors, such as food insecurity, drive higher ER use and to develop strategies to address these disparities.
-The project also aims to recommend interventions to reduce ER visits at Good Health Physicians.
+This project focuses on reducing the emergency room (ER) visits for Good Health Physicians.
+Our goal is to reduce the utilization to an annual rate of 450 ER visits per 1000 members within three years.
+Three strategic options were proposed and analyzed to achieve this target.

 ## Data Description
-### Dataset 1: ER Visit Reduction at Good Health Physicians
-- **Dataset Size:** Details not specified
 - **Features:** Variables related to healthcare access and ER utilization
 - **Target Variable:** Reduction in ER visits to meet the annual target of 450 visits per 1000 members

-### Dataset 2: Food Insecurity and ER Utilization in New England
-- **Dataset Size:** County-level data across New England states
-- **Features:** `YEAR`, `STATE`, `COUNTY`, `# FFS BENEFICIARIES`, `AVG RISK SCORE`, `ER VISITS PER 1000`, `% FOOD INSECURE`
-- **Target Variable:** Correlation between food insecurity and ER utilization and average risk score by county

 ## Technology Stack
 - Data Analysis: Excel